Answer Engine Optimization (AEO)

 To be AEO-friendly, law firms in Canada should consider the following practices:

-Answer common legal questions clearly, early, and directly: Use headings like “What is…” or “How to…” so the question is explicit.
+| Answer common legal questions clearly, early, and directly | Use headings like “What is…” or “How to…” so the question is explicit and easily extracted by AI systems. |

-Use structured content and schema markup: FAQPage schema, Q&A formats, and other structured data are signals AI systems use to identify trustworthy answer sources. zigma.ca
+| Use structured content and schema markup | Apply FAQPage or Q&A schema—these are signals AI uses to identify trustworthy answers. zigma.ca |

-Write in plain, authoritative language: Include jurisdictional markers (province, statute) and avoid vague or hyperbolic language.
+| Write in plain, authoritative language | Include jurisdictional markers (province, statute) and avoid vague or promotional wording to maintain credibility under Law Society guidelines. |

-Monitor answer visibility, not just rankings: Track featured snippets, voice search placement, AI Overviews, and other answer surfaces—even when traffic isn’t arriving via the homepage.
+| Monitor answer visibility, not just rankings | Track featured snippets, voice search placement, and AI Overviews—even when users aren’t landing directly on your homepage. |

 Challenges & What to Be Wary Of